andfaulkner/chess-game-test/machine-setup.md

         -   file-icons

 3. Get some sort of terminal program
-    -   if you're on Windows, cmdr is a good choice
+    -   If you're on Windows, cmdr is a good choice: https://cmder.net/

 4. git (install on the terminal...you'll probably have to look this up too)
     -   See if it's already present by typing "git"